PromptDet: Towards Open-vocabulary Detection using Uncurated Images: Introduction

 Object detection has been one of the most widely researched problems in computer vision, with the goal of simultaneously localising and categorising objects in the image.
 In the recent literature, the detection community has witnessed tremendous success by training on large-scale datasets, {\em e.g.}~PASCAL VOC~\cite{everingham2015pascal}, MS-COCO~\cite{lin2014microsoft}, with objects of certain category being exhaustively annotated with bounding box and category labels.
 However, the scalability of such training regime is clearly limited, as the model can only perform well on a closed and small set of categories for which large-scale data is easy to collect and annotate.

-On the other hand, the recent large-scale visual-language pre-training has shown tremendous success in open-vocabulary image classification, which opens up the opportunity for expanding the vocabulary a detector can operate.
+On the other hand, the recent large-scale visual-language pre-training has shown tremendous success in open-vocabulary image classification, which opens up the opportunity for expanding the vocabulary a detector can operate on.
 In specific, these visual-language models (for example, CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling}) are often trained on billion-scale noisy image-text pairs, with noise contrastive learning, and has demonstrated a basic understanding on `what' generally are the salient objects in an image.
-However, training detectors in the same manner, {\em i.e.}~using image-text pairs, clearly poses significant challenge on scalability, as it would require the captions to not only include semantics~(\ie `what'), but also spatial information~(\ie `where') of the objects.
+However, training detectors in the same manner, {\em i.e.}~using image-text pairs, clearly poses significant challenge on scalability, as it would require the captions to not only include semantics~(\ie `what'), but also the spatial information~(\ie `where') of the objects.
+As a result, the community considers a slightly conservative scenario in open-vocabulary object detection~\cite{gu2021open,zhou2022detecting}: {\bf given an existing object detector trained on abundant data for some base categories, we wish to expand the detector's ability to localise and recognise novel categories, with minimal human effort}.